ImXman/MACA/README.md

 # Update 10/07/2021

      Marker identification function was added to identification robust differential markers across cell-types, and it is used for label transferring based on reference data

+# Statement

+GPU-supported research has speeded up integrative discoveries across single-cell studies.
+However, access to a good graphic card for model training is not taken granted, especially in undeveloped and developing countries.

+We devote to make single-cell analysis accessible for most people, and MACA has been redesigned to perform integrative annotation for large datasets with an ordinary laptop.
+MACA annotates 1 million cells for XXX minutes, on a personal laptop with i7-8550U CPU, 16GB memory, and no GPU support.